ranjith-kumar-28100/JSP-Basics/README.md

 # JSP-Basics
- Practicing the Java Server Pages concepts with hands-on-coding
+ Practicing the Java Server Pages basic concepts with hands-on-coding